MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 A video allows you to capture more details about your customers' requirements.
 You can use video to demonstrate the functionality of your products in addition to their placement at the customer's premises.
 To attach a video to a note, you must enable the video notes feature.

 > [!NOTE]
-> Video notes is a Preview feature.
+> - Video notes is a Preview feature.
 Preview features are experimental features that provide access to the latest innovations that the Dynamics 365 Product Visualize team is working on.
+> - The maximum file size for attached videos is 5 MB.

 **To enable video notes**